MikeDigitize/Unique-string-permutation/README.md

 ```

 After the last char 'B', 'C' is the first available character.
-We're at level 1 in the recursion so add 'C' at index one in the result array.
+We're at level one in the recursion so add 'C' at index one in the result array.
 ```
 // note: the result array hasn't been emptied
 [A,C,C]